Sayed Ashraful Islam: Criticism of Muhammad Yunus

 These days many of us know how one gets Nobel Prize.
 There are some countries in the world and a person's popularity increases once one has chips, cheese sandwiches and white wine in those countries.

 Criticism of American diplomats

-Islam also criticised American diplomats.
+Ashraful Islam also criticised American diplomats.
 In the same gathering where he criticised Muhammad Yunus, he criticised Secretary of State Hillary Clinton for a TV program on ATN Bangla, alleging that she and the moderator, Munni Saha, were "attempting to undermine Bangladesh."

-In 2014, in a meeting in Khulna, Islam called the US Assistant Secretary for South and Central Asian Affairs Nisha Desai Biswal, who was on an official visit to Bangladesh, "a minister of two pennies," and added that said she "cannot change the power in Bangladesh."
+In 2014, in a meeting in Khulna, Ashraful Islam called the US Assistant Secretary for South and Central Asian Affairs Nisha Desai Biswal, who was on an official visit to Bangladesh, "a minister of two pennies," and added that said she "cannot change the power in Bangladesh."
 On the same occasion, he belittled the US Ambassador to Bangladesh, Dan Mozena, calling him "maid Marzina."

-Illness
+Illness and death

-In November 2018, Islam was diagnosed with stage-4 lung cancer.
+In November 2018, Ashraful Islam was diagnosed with stage-4 lung cancer.
 He died on 3 January 2019 in Bangkok, Thailand.